top of page

 AYCE Consulting Engineers Role

 Prior to starting AYCE Consulting Engineers, Ms. Kandice Nguyen, founder and principal of AYCE, was the Roadway Task Lead for Package E pictured above.
 Package E included 5 miles of freeway improvement with one diamond interchange, one system interchange (SR-91/I-15), 29 retaining walls, and 13 bridges including the express viaduct.
 Work included preparing GAD, mandatory and advisory exception fact sheets associated with the revised ATC and final roadway construction documents.
-This includes resolving design issues with approval agencies and coordinating with traffic, bridge, and drainage teams.
+This included resolving design issues with approval agencies and coordinating with traffic, bridge, and drainage teams.

 About the Project